 Chomolungma - The Tibetan View

-The Tibetan name for the mountain is Chomolungma, which means "Mother Goddess of the World."
-For the Tibetan people, Chomolungma represents the spiritual core of the Himalayas and the great respect Tibetans have for the mountain.
-It represents a mother's love, power, and care.
+The Tibetan name for Mount Everest is Chomolungma, which means "Mother Goddess of the World."
+For the Tibetans, Chomolungma is the spiritual essence of the Himalayas, reflecting their deep reverence for the mountain.
+It embodies all the qualities a mother's love, strength, and nurturing imply.

 Mount Everest- The English Legacy